RobinNagpal/dune-analytics/src/compound/asset-analysis/07-transaction-count-top-100-holder/README.md

   )
 ```

-Finally shows the addresses, their token holdings in both tokens and USD, and their transaction count, ordered by transaction count.
+Finally shows the addresses, their token holdings in both tokens and USD, and their transaction count, ordered by holding usd.

 ```sql
 SELECT